pthom/imgui_bundle/bindings/imgui_bundle/doc/imgui_bundle_demo_parts/ibd_faq.adoc.md

 With emscripten (i.e. inside a browser) the situation is close to macOS: widgets\' sizes are relative to the current scaling factor of the screen, **and** to the current zoom level of the given page.

 As a result, widgets\' sizes will appear consistent but font rendering may be blurry if no action is taken.
-A simple solution is to query the browser's devicePixel ratio:
+A simple solution is to query the browser's `devicePixelRatio`:

 ``` cpp
 // Query the browser for the scaling factor (this depends on the screen scaling factor and on the browser zoom level)